Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Strongness {#cult-strongness}
-The character’s physiology and mindset blunt harmful effects while amplifying beneficial ones.
+The character's physiology and mindset blunt harmful effects while amplifying beneficial ones.
 **Effect:** Negative conditions are applied with **2 fewer charges**, while positive conditions are applied with **2 additional charges**.

 ---

-## Social Pressure & Presence

 ### Scapegoats {#birth-scapegoats}
 The character instinctively draws blame and hostility onto themselves.
 **Effect:** The character may attempt to take responsibility for a situation, redirecting blame toward themselves.
-Affected targets may resist with an **Insight save** against the character’s **mental expertise**.
+Affected targets may resist with an **Insight save** against the character's **mental expertise**.
 In confrontations, this requires a **Simple Action**.
 Enemies who ignore this effect and continue targeting their original objective suffer disadvantage on their tests.
 This functions as a provocation without requiring a direct opposed roll.

 ---